MinodRashmika/MinodRashmika/README.md

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and working fullstack on building web applications.

 - :seedling: Exploring Cloud Computing.